SEC642/bookmarker/README.txt

 Database tables have to inserted correctly so do the following in Mysql:

-create database bookmarkr;
+create database bookmarker;
-use bookmarkr;
+use bookmarker;
 CREATE TABLE users (
     id INT AUTO_INCREMENT PRIMARY KEY,
     email VARCHAR(255) NOT NULL,